frectonz/pglite-fusion/README.md

 git clone git@github.com:frectonz/pglite-fusion.git
 cd pglite-fusion
 nix develop
-cargo pgrx init # this will take some time, since you will compiling postgres from source cargo pgrx run # this will drop you into a psql repl, you can then follow the example shown above
+cargo pgrx init --pg13 download # this will take some time, since you are compiling postgres from source cargo pgrx run # this will drop you into a psql repl, you can then follow the example shown above
 ```